Times Of India

 New Delhi: There’s a bump ahead for those who favour big diesel automobiles — both imported and Indian-made — because of the cheaper fuel.
 PM Manmohan Singh on Tuesday asked oil minister Murli Deora to begin work on a system, which if finally implemented, could see owners of such vehicles as well as industrial users pay a higher price than transporters or farmers.

 Sources privy to the thinking in the government said it was early days yet but the options discussed included levying a prohibitive duty of up to half the value of foreign-made non-commercial diesel vehicles to curb their imports.
+Govt charts roadmap for dual diesel pricing

 New Delhi: As the government starts working on a dual pricing strategy for diesel, oil minister Murli Deora has declined to comment on whether he met the PM Manmohan Singh towards this end.
 “I don’t comment on my meetings with the PM.
-All I can say
+All I can say is my ministry is examining options to curb unwarranted spurt in diesel demand which is hurting the staterun oil companies... we are looking at pros and cons and practical difficulties of introducing a differential pricing regime,” he told TOI.

 Imported private vehicles attract a tax of roughly 114%, including customs.
 The new levy will be in addition to the existing levies and is being considered as a ban on vehicle imports was felt to be against India’s WTO norms.

-— who use it for running tractors, pumps and threshers — besides transporters.
+Diesel has traditionally been priced lower than petrol to keep costs low for farmers — who use it for running tractors, pumps and threshers — besides transporters.
 It has also been a problem for state-run oil companies as they lose more money on diesel than petrol because of the government’s pricing policy.
 The spurt in international crude oil prices over the last one year or so has seen this loss rise as the gap between diesel and petrol has widened to over Rs 10 a litre.
 The companies now lose Rs 13.69 on each litre of diesel against Rs 6.31 on petrol.

-recent times.
+The gap has driven sale of diesel vehicles, which recorded a growth of around 33% in recent times.
 This has fuelled consumption.
 Demand has been fuelled by industrial users like small factories, hotels and malls which have started using diesel to run furnaces and generators as government’s pricing policy has rendered diesel cheaper than other industrial fuels such as naphtha and furnace oil.
 The net result has been that diesel demand has grown by 18% despite industrial slowdown against 6-8% earlier.

 Sources said Deora and PM also discussed the issue of supplying subsidised diesel to bulk users like railways and state transport utilities.